garrandall/popular-music-data/tracks/suicidal-ynw-melly-juice-wrld.md

 Your love is suicidal
 For me, your love is suicidal
-To me, your love is suicidal (Ooh)
+To me, your love is suicidal (Oh)
 To me, your love is suicidal

-Huh, ooh, I'm pissin' Hennessy-'y-'y, ooh
+Huh, oh, I'm pissin' Hennessy-'y-'y, oh
-Then flush it in the past, then fornicate with cash I'm tryna heal the gash, you up and made a slash, then left (Ooh) You tell your friends I was the worst even though it isn't true You actin' out your body, baby, I know it isn't you Seen you feel ridiculed when you played me like a fool
+Then flush it in the past, then fornicate with cash I'm tryna heal the gash, you up and made a slash, then left (Oh) You tell your friends I was the worst even though it isn't true You actin' out your body, baby, I know it isn't you Seen you feel ridiculed when you played me like a fool